 One company that has been implicated in vaping illnesses is Juul Labs.
 It is the world’s largest manufacturer of e-cigarettes.
 Its major shareholder is the Altria Group, which is the manufacturer of Marlboro cigarettes and formerly Phillip Morris, a major cigarette manufacturer.

-Juul’s e-cigarettes were deliberately marketed towards younger people with an aggressive social media campaign, the use of younger models and attractive flavors with equally attractive names.
-The vaping epidemic has disproportionately affected younger people with a reported 3.6 million high school age teenagers admitting to have used vaping products last year.
+Juul’s e-cigarettes were deliberately marketed toward younger people with an aggressive social media campaign, the use of younger models, and attractive flavors with equally attractive names.
+The vaping epidemic has disproportionately affected younger people with a reported 3.6 million high school-age teenagers admitting to having used vaping products last year.

-Juul’s CEO, Kevin Burns, has just resigned and apologized about the effect that Juul’s products might have had on vaping users.
-It has stopped the print and digital advertising of its products and attempted to introduce more screening of online purchase of e-cigarettes by under-age users.
+Juul’s CEO, Kevin Burns, has just resigned and apologized for the effect that Juul’s products might have had on vaping users.
+It has stopped the print and digital advertising of its products and attempted to introduce more screening of online purchases of e-cigarettes by underage users.

 If you, or a loved one, suffers from a vaping illness, you may find in the near future that a personal injury attorney at the Diaz Law Firm could assist in pursuing a legal claim against a company or individual who is found to have caused your illness.
-You can contact the Diaz Law Firm in Jackson Mississippi at 601-607-3456.
+You can contact the Diaz Law Firm online or call us in Jackson Mississippi at 601-607-3456.